minhnd/youtube-subtitle-downloader/README.md

 youtube-subtitle-downloader
 ===========================

-Youtube Subtitle Downloader can download subtitles from Youtube videos (if those are present) and convert them to srt format.
+Youtube Subtitle Downloader downloads subtitles from Youtube videos (if those are present) and convert them to srt format.